undecaf/storage-composer/README.md

   source storage stack is complex.
 - Source subdirectories containing _no-device_ file systems such as `proc`, `sysfs`, `tmpfs` etc. are not copied.
-- The source system _should not be running_.
+- The source system should be an Ubuntu release supported by StorageComposer but it  _should not be running_.
 Otherwise, the target may end up in an inconsistent state.
-Consequently, there should be a running system containing the source directory as a subdirectory, i.e. not `/`.
+Consequently, the source directory should be a subdirectory in a running system.
 - If the source directory is remote then
   <a href="http://manpages.ubuntu.com/manpages/xenial/en/man1/rsync.1.html">rsync</a>
   and an <a href="https://help.ubuntu.com/community/SSH">SSH server</a>